Drama (with Foundation Year)UCAS Code: Combined Honours only – see combinations tab|Duration: 4 years|Full Time|Creative Campus|UCAS Campus Code: L46

 Advanced Studies in Drama

-Your final year gives you the opportunity to specialise in one of three signature practices: applied theatre, adapting the classics, and contemporary performance.
+Your final year gives you the opportunity to specialise (or ‘develop your signature practice’).

-Advanced Community and Applied Drama gives you the opportunity to set up a theatre company and deliver a drama programme within the community.
+Advanced Community and Applied Drama gives you the opportunity to set up a theatre company and deliver a drama programme for a group or community in the city.

 Advanced Contemporary Performance affords you the opportunity to work towards solo and group performances, performed for public viewing.

-Advanced Playing the Classics gives you the opportunity to adapt a classical play for a contemporary audience, as well as acquiring the performance and project-management skills to stage your new work effectively.
+All areas enable you to acquire the performance and project-management skills to stage your new work effectively.

 There may be some flexibility for mature students offering non-tariff qualifications and students meeting particular widening participation criteria.